kolbyn24/Notes/02 - Secondary Categories/02 - Post Compromise.md

 				- [[SpawnAs]] to have interactive logon for local actions but need creds
 				- [[Pass the Hash]] if you have a ntlm hash
 				- [[Overpass the Hash]] if you have a NTLM hash or AES keys for a user to request a Kerberos TGT
 				- [[Extracting Kerberos Tickets]] extract their TGTs directly from memory if they're logged onto a machine we control without NTLM hash or AES keys
 - [ ] [[Session Passing]]
                 - For switching from CobaltStrike to Meterpreter
+- [ ] Pivoting
+                - [[SOCKS Proxies]] through CobaltStrike for Kali tools
+                - Run GUI Windows Apps through [[Proxifier]]
+                - Tunnel Metasploit modules through Beacon's SOCKS proxy by going to **View > Proxy Pivots**, highlighting the existing SOCKS proxy and clicking the **Tunnel** button. paste the command given into msfconsole.
+                - To stop the SOCKS proxy, use `socks stop` or **View > Proxy Pivots > Stop**.
+                - [[Reverse Port Forwards]] to bypass firewall and other network segmentation restrictions.